cag/sphinxcontrib-soliditydomain/docs/autodoc.rst

     .. autosolcontract:: BugBunny

-    Furthermore, the ``:members:`` and ``:exclude-members:`` options may be used as expected, with
+    Furthermore, the ``:noindex:``, ``:members:`` and ``:exclude-members:`` options may be used as expected, with

     .. code-block:: rst

         .. autosolcontract:: BugBunny
+            :noindex:
-            :members: doesEat
+            :members: doesEat, constructor

     yielding

     .. autosolcontract:: BugBunny
+        :noindex:
-        :members: doesEat
+        :members: doesEat, constructor

     and

     .. code-block:: rst

         .. autosolcontract:: BugBunny
+            :noindex:
             :members:
-            :exclude-members: ballerz, Consumption, eat, AnonEvent, doesEat
+            :exclude-members: ballerz, Consumption, eat, AnonEvent, doesEat, <fallback>

     yielding

     .. autosolcontract:: BugBunny
+        :noindex:
         :members:
-        :exclude-members: ballerz, Consumption, eat, AnonEvent, doesEat
+        :exclude-members: ballerz, Consumption, eat, AnonEvent, doesEat, <fallback>

+    .. note:: Contract members will appear in the order they were indexed by the Solidity source crawler.